Limit shape of random convex polygonal lines: Even more universality

-\begin{remark} By definition, for a polygonal line $\varGamma\in\CP_n$ the vector sum of its consecutive edges equals $n=(n_1,n_2)$; due to the convexity property, the order of parts in the sum is uniquely determined.
-Hence, any such $\varGamma$ represents a \textit{strict vector partition} of $n\in\ZZ_+^2$ (i.e., without proportional parts; see \cite{V1}).
-For ordinary one-dimensional partitions, the limit shape problem is set out for the associated Young diagrams \cite{V3,Yakubovich}. \end{remark}
+\begin{remark} By definition, for a polygonal line $\varGamma\in\CP_n$ the vector sum of its consecutive edges equals $n=(n_1,n_2)$; due to the convexity property, the order of parts in the sum is determined uniquely.
+Hence, any such $\varGamma$ represents a (two-dimensional) integer partition of $n\in\ZZ_+^2$ which is \textit{strict} (i.e., without proportional parts; see \cite[\S\myp3]{V1}).
+Let us remark that for ordinary (one-dimensional) integer partitions the limit shape problem is set out differently, in terms of the associated \emph{Young diagrams} \cite{V3,Bogachev,Yakubovich}. \end{remark}